ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>DH: Loincloth - swamp, left edge</td><td>In the leftmost edge of the poison swamp after dropping down, guarded by 6 Poisonhorn bugs.</td></tr>
 <tr><td>DH: Lothric War Banner - parapets, end of hall</td><td>After crossing the spire bridge that crashes into the building with the Lothric Knights, past Lapp&#x27;s initial location, dropping down behind the murkman and dropping down again, at the end of the hallway to the right.</td></tr>
 <tr><td>DH: Murky Hand Scythe - library, behind bookshelves</td><td>After the first long drop into the building which looks like Grand Archives, to the left up the bookshelf stairs and behind the bookshelves</td></tr>
-<tr><td>DH: Murky Longstaff - pantry, last room</td><td>After exiting the building with the Lothric Knights where the front crumbles, in the third furthest room in the building to the right.</td></tr>
+<tr><td>DH: Murky Longstaff - pantry, last room</td><td>After exiting the building with the Lothric Knights where the front crumbles, in the third-furthest room in the building to the right.</td></tr>
 <tr><td>DH: Prism Stone - swamp upper, tunnel start</td><td>Near the start of the tunnel with Desert Pyromancer Zoey.</td></tr>
 <tr><td>DH: Projected Heal - parapets balcony</td><td>After crossing the spire bridge that crashes into the building with the Lothric Knights, past Lapp&#x27;s initial location, dropping down behind the murkman, against a wall in the area with the Lothric War Banner Knight and many murkmen.</td></tr>
 <tr><td>DH: Purple Moss Clump - swamp shack</td><td>In the ruined shack with Poisonhorn bugs straight ahead of the dropdown into the poison swamp area.</td></tr>